 Academic Calendar & Course Offerings

-The Fall 2021 academic course schedule will have modality options similar to the prior in an effort to reduce campus density.
-Academic administrators reviewed all courses, modes of teaching and faculty preference (which included tenure track, clinical and lecturers) have been taken into consideration.
+The 2022 academic course schedule will have modality options similar to the prior in an effort to reduce campus density.
+Academic administrators reviewed all courses, modes of teaching, and faculty preference (which included tenure track, clinical, and lecturers) that have been taken into consideration.
 We are attempting to provide students with a variety of options of class modes.
 Those modality definitions can be found on the Registrar’s website.

 Modality options are:

 Face to Face Courses (indicated by only a numeric section number) These courses will have face-to-face meeting times on campus.

 Online Synchronous (indicated by a W + numeric section number) An online course that meets at regular times via remote conferencing tools with live instructor interaction.
 (No in-seat meeting.)
 This type, of course, will likely contain some asynchronous content.
 For example syllabus, lecture files, and readings.
 The schedule will indicate “synchronous” (OSYNC) in the “where” or location portion of SIS.